n0skill/AVOSINT/README.md

 #### Implement basic information gathering for the following countries

+Goal is to gather data directly from aviation agencies of the countries

 - [ ] Australia
 - [ ] Austria
 - [ ] Bahrain